Liquid air: Properties

 Liquid air has a density of approximately 870 kg/m3.
 The density of a given air sample varies depending on the composition of that sample (e.g. humidity & CO_{2} concentration).
 Since dry gaseous air contains approximately 78% nitrogen, 21% oxygen, and 1% argon, the density of liquid air at standard composition is calculated by the percentage of the components and their respective liquid densities (see liquid nitrogen and liquid oxygen).
-Although air contains trace amounts of carbon dioxide (about 0.03%), carbon dioxide solidifies from the gas phase without passing through the intermediate liquid phase, and hence will not be present in liquid air at pressures less than 5.1 atm.
+Although air contains trace amounts of carbon dioxide (about 0.0425%), carbon dioxide solidifies from the gas phase without passing through the intermediate liquid phase, and hence will not be present in liquid air at pressures less than 5.1 atm.

-The boiling point of liquid air is -194.35 C, intermediate between the boiling points of liquid nitrogen and liquid oxygen.
+The boiling point of air is -194.35 C, intermediate between the boiling points of liquid nitrogen and liquid oxygen.
 However, it can be difficult to keep at a stable temperature as the liquid boils, since the nitrogen will boil off first, leaving the mixture oxygen-rich and changing the boiling point.
 This may also occur in some circumstances due to the liquid air condensing oxygen out of the atmosphere.